ds4dm/ecole/docs/using-environments.rst

 Resetting environments
 ----------------------
-Each episode in the inner ``while`` starts with a call to :py:meth:`~ecole.environment.EnvironmentComposer.reset` in order to bring the environment into a new initial state.
+Each episode in the inner ``while`` starts with a call to :py:meth:`~ecole.environment.Environment.reset` in order to bring the environment into a new initial state.
 The method is parameterized with a problem instance: the combinatorial optimization problem that will be loaded and solved by the `SCIP <https://scip.zib.de/>`_ solver during the episode.